mrhenry/failtale-as3/README.md

     }

 -- Failtale
-Tells you more about failing applications
+Tells you more about failing applications.

   [home]: www.failtale.be
   [github]: http://github.com/mrhenry/failtale